 Saline nasal spray: Use it daily to clear away pollen; start using it now, before the season begins.

 Sunglasses: Never leave home without them.
 Sunglasses keep pollen out of your eyes, reducing itchy, watery peepers.
-Not ideal for school but allowed in the playground.
+Not ideal for school, but allowed outside in the playground.

-Change your clothes when you come inside: Leave the pollen at the door (or in the washing up basket).
-If you've been outside for a long time, take a shower before changing into clean clothes.
+Change your clothes when you come inside: Leave the pollen at the door (or in the washing-up basket) if you've been outside for a long time, and shower before changing into clean clothes.

-Save outdoor workouts for evening: Most pollen is released from trees and plants in morning and mid-day, so plan your outdoor workout for the evening.
+Save outdoor workouts for the evening: Most pollen is released from trees and plants in the morning and mid-day, so plan your outdoor workout for the evening.

 Drink lots of water and eat healthy foods.
-A bit obvious but a teaspoon of honey works wonders (not suitable for children under the age of one).
+A bit obvious, but a teaspoon of honey works wonders (unsuitable for children under one).
 Research suggests that adding quercetin to the diet may help to relieve allergy symptoms.
-You can find this apples, berries, black tea, broccoli and grapes amongst others.
+You can find this in apples, berries, black tea, broccoli, and grapes.